 - Display posters from nonprofit LGBTQ or HIV/AIDS organizations.

-Consult the Guidelines of Care for Lesbian, Gay, Bisexual and Transgender (LGBT) Patients, created by the Gay and Lesbian Medical Association, for advice on communicating with LGBTQ patients, guidelines for forms and patient-provider discussions and more.
+Consult the Guidelines of Care for Lesbian, Gay, Bisexual and Transgender (LGBT) Patients (PDF), created by the Gay and Lesbian Medical Association, for advice on communicating with LGBTQ patients, guidelines for forms and patient-provider discussions and more.